-- 12.b The student should inform the Global Village Hawaii Accommodations Office in writing three weeks before the end of the homestay period if he/she decides to terminate the agreed homestay period.
-For cancellations made less than three weeks in advance, Global Village Hawaii may retain up to a maximum of 3 weeks of the homestay fee as a non-refundable fee. - 12.c If the host family has failed to meet homestay conditions, then the Accommodations Office must be notified and given a chance to mediate and/or correct the problem(s).
+- 12.g The student should inform the Global Village Hawaii Accommodations Office in writing four (4) weeks in advance.
+For cancellations made less than four (4) weeks in advance, Global Village Hawaii may retain up to four (4) weeks of the homestay fee. - 12.h If the host family has failed to meet homestay conditions, then the Accommodations Office must be notified and given a chance to mediate and/or correct the problem(s).
 Only after the school's intervention, and if the problem(s) persist(s), the student will be moved to another homestay and there will be no refund given for the period of homestay already used.
 Only if no replacement homestay can be found will an accommodation refund be issued.

-13) Apartments/Dormitories:
+15) Apartments/Dormitories: